WAFCON: Nigeria eyes a 10th title | Africanews

 Tunisia also recorded, Sunday, its very first success in two participations in the WAFCON.
 The Eagles of Carthages took the lead of the group B. 17 seconds were enough for Tunisian Mariem Houij to score against Togo.
 The striker signed a double as well as her teammate Sabrine Ellouzi.
 Final score 4-1 for Tunisia.

-On the side of the Indomitable Lioness, it was a disappointing day.
+On the side of the Indomitable Lionesses, it was a disappointing day.
 They were held in check by Zambia (0-0).
 Nchout Njoya Ajara and the Cameroonian team could not take advantage of the abscence of Zambia's forward extraordinaire Barbara Banda.
 She missed the opener due to medical reasons.

 The third and final group will first appear in the competition today, Monday, July 4.
 The group features the last two finalists of the WAFCON.